 Stay to the right!
 Narrow roads with riders and cars coming the other way!
 You’ll think you’re on some one-lane roads – you’re not!
 Every road on every P2P course is two-way!!

 P2P has a good relationship going with the cars, horses, walkers, tractors, deer, etc. that also use our roads.
-Please help us keep P2P welcome by not riding as a peloton and by riding single-file when a car is trying to pass.
+Please help us keep P2P welcome by not riding as a peloton, riding single-file when a car is trying to pass, and going by the rules of the road.
 Thank you.

 Bring your phone!